Enhancing the Student Experience

 In 2005, the Board of Regents approved a plan to create a Greek Village on the north end of campus.
 As of 2012, three organizations have completed houses, one is under construction, two are in the planning stages, and two more are initiating the process to relocate.

-As WKU’s African American enrollment has grown from 928 in 1997 to 2,179 in 2011, the Office of Diversity Programs has continued to develop and improve programs that enhance the campus climate for diversity, social justice, leadership, and intellectual growth.
+As WKU’s African American enrollment has grown from 928 in 1997 to 2,179 in 2011, the Office of Institutional Diversity and Inclusion has continued to develop and improve programs that enhance the campus climate for diversity, social justice, leadership, and intellectual growth.

 One such program is the Outstanding Black Graduates Recognition Ceremony, which has been held each semester since May 1998.
 The program has become a much-anticipated event by the University, families, friends, and, of course, the graduates.